Naufahu Tahi: Minnesota Vikings

 Tahi signed with the Minnesota Vikings on November 22, 2006, to their active roster from Cincinnati's practice squad.

 Tahi saw his first significant playing time in 2008.
 During that year, he was listed number one on the Vikings depth chart and played several games at fullback blocking for Adrian Peterson as well as playing on special teams.
 He also had 16 receptions for 37 yards, most of which came on one-yard dumpoffs in the flat, a favorite play of Brad Childress and the West Coast Offense playbook.

 Tahi signed a $1.4 million offer sheet March 19 with the Cincinnati Bengals, but the Vikings matched the offer and re-signed him on March 27.

 Tahi caught his first touchdown pass of his career on January 3, 2010, in a win against the New York Giants.
 He was re-signed to a one-year contract on April 13.

 Jacksonville Jaguars

 On May 6, 2012, Tahi signed with the Jacksonville Jaguars.
 On July 27, Tahi left Jaguars training camp for personal reasons and was released later that day.

 Coaching career

-Tahi has served as an offensive graduate assistant and offensive administrative assistant at Utah State University.
+Tahi has served as an offensive analyst/asst running back coach and offensive administrative assistant at Utah State University.